-This technical report provides an overview of how the PacketCable architecture and associated UEs support the traversal of NA(P)T and Firewall devices (commonly referred to as NAT) for media and signaling flows as well as for provisioning and management.
+This technical report provides an overview of how the PacketCable architecture and associated UEs support the traversal of Network Address and Port Translation (NA(P)T - simply referred to as NAT throughout this document, see Section 6 for further details) and Firewall (FW) devices for media and signaling flows as well as for provisioning and management.
 To aid the reader in understanding the PacketCable NAT traversal approach and methodologies, the high-level goals and specific logical components and interfaces defined are discussed in this technical report.
 CableLabs has issued this technical report and associated specifications to facilitate design and field-testing leading to the manufacture and interoperability of conforming hardware and software by multiple vendors.